kenetpicado/apache-config-generator/README.md

-# Apache Config Generator for Laravel projects
+# Apache Config Generator for Laravel

 ### Setup the project